g1BSsQ/device-os-lab/README.md

 # Particle Device OS Firmware

-This is the main source code repository of the Particle firmware libraries.
+This is the main source code repository for the Particle firmware libraries.

 ## Table of Contents